skibek/Charts/docs/RekrutacjaPytaniaWithURL.md

 propagation - default PROPAGATION_REQUIRED, PROPAGATION_REQUIRES_NEW, PROPAGATION_MANDATORY, PROPAGATION_SUPPORTS, PROPAGATION_NESTED ..
 isolation - default (DEFAULT) READ_COMMITTED in mssql,postgres...
 Isolation.REPEATABLE_READ, Isolation.SERIALIZABLE
 @Transactional(rollbackFor = Exception.class) - bo runtime exception zawsze przerwie, application/checked exception nie przerwie

+@Transactional - configuration as well:
+- the Propagation Type of the transaction
+- the Isolation Level of the transaction
+- a Timeout for the operation wrapped by the transaction
+- a readOnly flag – a hint for the persistence provider that the transaction should be read only
+- the Rollback rules for the transaction by default, rollback happens for runtime, unchecked exceptions only.
+The checked exception does not trigger a rollback of the transaction.
+We can, of course, configure this behavior with the rollbackFor and noRollbackFor annotation parameters.

+Spring creates proxies for all the classes annotated with @Transactional Any self-invocation calls will not start any transaction only public methods should be annotated with @Transactional

+org.springframework.transaction”, which should be configured with a logging level of TRACE.

+“By default, @Transactional will set the propagation to REQUIRED, the readOnly flag to false, and the rollback only for unchecked exceptions.”

 ```
 https://netjs.blogspot.com/2018/08/spring-transaction-attributes-propagation-isolation-settings.html
 https://stackoverflow.com/questions/8490852/spring-transactional-isolation-propagation